joshbirk/InventoryExtDemo/Readme.md

 ## Installation
 After cloning the project, the following environment variables must be created:
-*SFUSER=username of the API user
+-SFUSER=username of the API user
-*SFPASS=password of the API user
+-SFPASS=password of the API user
-*CLIENTID=Consumer key of the Connected App *SECRET=Secret key of the Connected App *CALLBACK=Callback URL of the Connected App
+-CLIENTID=Consumer key of the Connected App -SECRET=Secret key of the Connected App -CALLBACK=Callback URL of the Connected App

 ## Using Heroku
 1. Create the Heroku Application.